Unix Timesharing: Using SSH and SFTP (Windows)

 4. The first time that you use WinSCP, you may see the Warning window below.
 Click Yes to add the host key to the cache.
 This warning should not display again.

-5. You are now securely connected to the Unix Timesharing Service and can copy files back and forth between your computer (left side of window) and the remote system (right side of window).
+5. You are now securely connected to the Unix Timesharing Service.
+You can copy files back and forth between your computer (left side of window) and the remote system (right side of window).